xianyi555/rails-pet-lab/readme.md

 5. Navigate to `localhost:3000` in the browser - you should see a generic `site#index` page.
 6. Run `rails routes` to see what routes are available in the app.

+## Sharing

+When you're finished working on the pet app:
+- add a 3-5 sentence reflecton on this app to the top of your readme
+- push your work to the master branch of your GitHub fork
+- add a link to your repo on the "My Work" section of your website

 ## Part 1: Owner Validations and Error Handling